cfcGIT/Public_HowlOfIron/README.md

 # Howl Of Iron

+Howl of Iron is a 3rd Person Action Adventure game blending HUNT & COMBAT.

+The player take control of Vincent Volk, a renowned engineer and former Red Gear worker who lived a hard childhood and after suffering the loss of his loved ones, his wife and daughter because of carbogenosis, decides to completely dehumanize and transfer his consciousness to a mechanical werewolf with which to destroy everything that once harmed him and  consummating his revenge.

 Howl of Iron was developed as master tesis of my games programing master degree.
 It was developed by 17 students of 4 different master degrees: game programing, game art, game design and production.
 We developed the game in 9 months using Unreal Engine by 16Gears.

 <a href="https://16-gears.itch.io/howl-of-iron">More information about the project</a>